The vintage cars with a high-tech secret

 To achieve the results Ward so meticulously desires, his technicians and engineers have to employ some pretty unique processes.
 On the shop floor you'll see everything from aerospace machinery used in the early 1900s for the military, up to the latest in laser technology.

-The result looks like it could have been found in a barn (which it probably was), but on closer inspection every element has been carefully designed and selected to achieve both a uniformed aesthetic but also the complete modern driving experience.
+The result looks like it could have been found in a barn (which it probably was), but on closer inspection every element has been carefully designed and selected to achieve both a uniform aesthetic but also the complete modern driving experience.
 Imagine a rusty, vintage Thriftmaster pickup truck that drives as fast as a sportscar.

 It's a somewhat radical concept in the luxury car industry.
 "A lot of people look at the Derelict projects and go, 'Why on earth would anyone spend all that time and money on something that looks, pretty bad?"
 So not everyone gets it," Ward mused.